lazyboy1/dotnet-coverage-report-bitbucket-pipe/README.md

 Report files are generated in folder `./coverage-report`.
 You can use another pipe to upload the report files to your preferred storage provider.
-If you provide the expected report URL in `PUBLISHED_REPORT_URL` variable, it will be used as the link for the build status for easy access.
+If you provide the expected report URL in `PUBLISHED_REPORT_URL` variable, it will be used as the link for the build status and the Pipeline report for easy access.
 Depending on your storage provider, you may need to link directly to the `index.html` file in order to be able browse to it.

 ## Examples